Mozzarella, Basil & Zucchini Frittata

 Frittata with Asparagus, Leek & Ricotta

 In this quick asparagus frittata recipe, asparagus, leeks and ricotta combine to create a tasty meal that's perfect for spring.

 This delicious frittata is loaded with heart-healthy, omega-3 enriched eggs and a medley of colorful vegetables.
 Start cooking the vegetables on the stove and finish them up in the oven with the egg mixture.
 To serve, top with avocado slices, grape tomatoes and a touch of sriracha.

 Frittatas are a versatile dish that can be served at breakfast, lunch or dinner.
 This easy frittata, featuring green spring vegetables accented by chopped tomatoes and parmesan cheese, can be on your plate in just 25 minutes.

 Eggs, potatoes, feta and greens come together in this sustaining breakfast that can be prepped in advance and enjoyed throughout the week.
 A beloved Caribbean vegetable, callaloo adds bright color to this frittata.
 Alternatively, you can use any dark leafy green as a substitute.

 Making a big batch of eggs has never been easier with this one-pan oven-baked eggs recipe.
 Whether you are making brunch for a crowd or just want to meal-prep healthy breakfasts for the week, you'll have 12 servings ready in just 45 minutes.

 Spinach-Mushroom Frittata with Avocado Salad

 Frittatas are like omelets, only easier--and they taste great hot, warm or cold.
-This vegetable-packed version is spiked with Mediterranean flavor and paired with a cool salad of lemony cucumbers and tomatoes with creamy avocado.
+This vegetable-packed version is spiked with flavor and paired with a cool salad of lemony cucumbers and tomatoes with creamy avocado.
 This easy recipe is perfect for brunch, lunch or dinner!

 Cauliflower & Kale Frittata